Aldovia/Animu-Companion/README.md

 - No. of active members
 - Graph showing members growth in past 7 days (can be changed to 7 days, 14 Days, 30 days, 90 days)
+- Graph showing members joined rate in past 7 days (can be changed to 7 days, 14 Days, 30 days, 90 days)

 ### Logs